BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 3: Click on "Register" to create a new account</em>
 </p>

-3. Fill out the registration form with the following information:
+3. Fill out the registration form with the following information (See Figure 4):
    - Username: Choose a unique username for your account (Your name will most likely already be filled in)
    - Password: Create a secure password